Our electricity fuel mix

 Our gas fuel mix

 We also receive a certificate for each unit of green gas that we purchase.
-With gas, there are two certification schemes.
-We have the equally snazzily named Renewable Gas Guarantee of Origin (RGGO) certificates which are awarded by the Renewable Energy Association.
-On top of this, we work with Green Gas Trading Ltd who use Biomethane Certificates to do the same.
+For the 10% of our gas that comes from renewable sources, we work with two certification schemes.
+We receive the equally snazzily named Renewable Gas Guarantee of Origin (RGGO) certificates from the Renewable Energy Association and Biomethane Certificates from Green Gas Trading.

 Generating our gas